 This guide is here to help you navigate your way through it all.

-You'll learn about what key features to look out for, as well as a review of the 10 best elearning platforms available today, and what differences to expect between them.
+You'll learn about what key features to look out for, as we review the top 10 best online learning platforms available today, and what differences to expect between them.

 By the end of this post, you should have enough knowledge to make an informed decision and select the online learning platform that's right for you.

 But first, let's look at some of the basics when it comes to these online learning sites.

 Here is a roundup of what we believe to be the top 10 options when it comes to learning platforms that are available today.

 Udemy is probably the best example of an introductory online course platform.

 It has one of the broadest selections of online courses available, and also one of the highest in terms of the sheer number of courses.

 This is largely due to the fact that anyone can sign up and become a Udemy instructor.
 There is no real quality control, and it's as easy as making an account and uploading your course videos.

 This results in some really great courses that are available on Udemy, but also some low quality ones.
 You need to really review ratings and reviews for each course before deciding to buy.